 Image with text

-You can feature a video on your homepage accompanied by a text overlay and call-to-action if you wish.
+Feature a video on your homepage that can be accompanied by a text overlay and call-to-action button.